morpheus-101/ML-security/README.md

 * The code inlcuded in the repository uses 1000 clean images and 1000 poisoned images.
 * Also, our approach takes 3 inputs, the badnet model, clean validation set, and poisoned set.
 * Evaluate our model by running: %run -i final_code.py <clean validation data> <bad net> <poisoned data>.
+* The file 'eval_final_code.py' should be placed in the following location -- /content/drive/MyDrive/CSAW-HackML-2020-master_new/final_code.py
 * The file 'final_code_run.ipynb' shows how to run our code on Google Colab.
 * Create a directory with the name 'CSAW-HackML-2020-master_new' in google drive
 * Upload the datasets and the models to google drive in appropriate directories as shown.
 ![](ml_sec_dir_str.png)